Big 12 warns of losing 50% of TV value following UT/OU exit

 Bowlsby has been highly critical of both Texas and Oklahoma, accusing them of plotting for months to leave the 10-member league for the powerful SEC.
 He also accused ESPN of working behind the scenes to gut the Big 12, even sending a cease-and-desist letter that the cable giant refuted, but backed off that stance Monday: “We have agreed to not escalate this publicly.
 It’s in neither party’s best interest to do so.”

+Baylor athletic director Mack Rhoades, who said his school's athletic budget is 48% of Texas', was even harsher in his criticism of the Longhorns during testimony.

+“Many of my colleagues around the country believe that the University of Texas created this situation because they think so highly of themselves,” Rhoades said. ”My humble opinion: I completely disagree.
+I think it’s because they felt too little of themselves.”

-Of far more interest to the Texas lawmakers was the future of the Big 12 without the Sooners and Longhorns.
+Texas lawmakers dug into the future of the Big 12 without the Sooners and Longhorns.
 Bowlsby said the TV contract value would take a 50% hit.

 The Big 12 distributed $345 million to its 10 members this year ($34.5 million apiece), down from the previous year because of the pandemic.
 Most of that revenue comes from the Big 12′s TV deals, including ESPN.
 The SEC is positioned to distribute as much as $70 million annually to its members in coming years.